 What Percentage Do Solicitors Take For No Win No Fee Claims In The UK?

 By Stephen Moreau.
-Last Updated 16th February 2024.
+Last Updated 13th December 2024.
 As the victim of an accident that was not your fault, you may be considering starting a case for compensation against the person or company that caused it.
 Serious injuries can create financial loss and injuries that require expensive health care.
 All manner of other demands on your money could arise at a time when you are least able to meet them.
 Even so, suing someone may feel like a daunting step.
 Many people have reservations about how much it might cost to hire a lawyer to help them.
-You may have questions such as ‘is it expensive?
+You may think of questions such as ‘is it expensive?
 How does it work?
 And what percentage do solicitors take?
 This article will answer those questions for you.

 • Call us on 020 3870 4868, we’re available 24 hours a day and 7 days a week.

-• Email or write to us at UK Law
+• Email or write to us at UK Law.

-• Use the ‘live support’ option, bottom right of this screen
+• Use the ‘live support’ option, bottom right of this screen.

 A client signing a No Win No Fee agreement